osm-search/Nominatim/docs/api/Search.md

 object in reality.
 The simplest case is a street being split into many different OSM ways due to different characteristics.
 Nominatim will attempt to detect such duplicates and only return one match.
-Setting this parameter is set to 0 disables this deduplication mechanism and ensures that all results are returned.
+Setting this parameter to 0 disables this deduplication mechanism and ensures that all results are returned.

 | Parameter | Value  | Default |